Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics

-In contrast to conventional NNs, the state and input weight matrices $\bfW^{\text {res}}$ and $\bfW^{\text{in}}$ remain fixed as randomly initialized matrices.
-In many cases, the reservoir state dimension $\hat N$ is set greater than the input or output dimensions.
+The ESN is a lightweight model that enables fast learning of dynamical systems with nonlinear characteristics.
+This computational efficiency arises because, unlike conventional NNs that train all weight matrices, only the output weight matrix $\bfW^{\text{out}}_t$ needs to be trained.
+The state and input weight matrices $\bfW^{\text {res}}$ and $\bfW^{\text{in}}$ remain fixed as randomly initialized matrices.
+The reservoir state dimension $\hat N$ is set greater than the input or output dimensions.
 The matrix $\bfW^{\text {res}}$ is a sparse random matrix with many components equal to zero, designed empirically so that the maximum absolute value of eigenvalues (spectral radius) is 1 or less.
 The matrix $\bfW^{\text{in}}$ is randomly generated from a uniform distribution.
-The reservoir state dimension $\hat N$, sparseness and spectral radius of $\bfW^{\text{res}}$, the shape of the activation function $f$, the leak rate $\alpha$, and the range of the input weight matrix $\bfW^{\text{in}}$ are hyperparameters that must be set prior to learning.
+The reservoir state dimension $\hat N$, sparsity and spectral radius of $\bfW^{\text{res}}$, the shape of the activation function $f$, the leak rate $\alpha$, and the range of the input weight matrix $\bfW^{\text{in}}$ are hyperparameters that must be set prior to learning.